keyurptl7/JwtFullStack/frontend/react-jwt/README.md

-# Getting Started with Create React App
+# Awt Auth Login & Signup React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a sample react app of Login & Signup functionality backend Rest API using Java Spring Boot.

 ## Available Scripts
 In the project directory, you can run:

+Install node packages.
+### `npm install`

+Start React App.
 ### `npm start`

 Runs the app in the development mode.\